lelaboratoire/rethink-prs-ms/manuscript.md

 ![MRS produces improved auROC in the majority (335 green lines) of the 450 simulated datasets (each line represents a dataset).
 In many datasets, the standard PRS method performs poorly (auROC < 60%) while the new method yields auROC over 90%.
 This improvement in performance can be seen at the second peak (~50% auROC increase) in the density of the difference between the auROCs from the two methods (right).](images/1_ori_vs_MRS_auROC_.svg){#fig:auroc_mrs_prs width="80%"}

 ### Assess improvement in performance
+We recall that MRS is combined from the 1-way and 2-way interaction risk scores: MRS = MRS1 + MRS2.
 Individually, MRS1 and MRS2 both significantly outperformed the standard PRS method (both P values < $10^{-15}$) according to a Wilcoxon signed rank test.
 As the amount of main effects increases (Fig. {@fig:improvements} left column), MRS1 increasingly performs better than PRS, which is likely because encodings are inferred (top left).
 Meanwhile, MRS2's accuracy remain mostly similar to that of PRS (middle left).
 On the other hand, when the amount of interaction effects increases (Fig. {@fig:improvements} right column), MRS1 performs mostly on par to PRS while MRS2 increasingly performs better than PRS.
 Combining the gain from both MRS1 and MRS2, MRS's performance progressively increases compared to the standard PRS.

+All computation of MRS1 and MRS2 on 450 simulated datasets finished in less than 20 minutes on a desktop with an Intel Xeon W-2104 CPU and 32GB of RAM.

 ![Combining 1-way (MRS1) and 2-way (MRS2) risk scores, MRS shows increasing outperformance to standard PRS as dataset contains more main and interaction effects.](images/improvements_train_ms.svg){#fig:improvements width="70%"}